ERNICommunity/angular-starter-project/README.md

 - Example unit tests and e2e tests
 - translation pipeline
 - environment configurations
-- (editor configurations for IntelliJ IDEA, VSCode)
+- editor configurations for IntelliJ IDEA, VSCode

 ## Getting Started

 After cloning the project you first should run `npm install`.
 Afterwards a simple `npm run start` (or alternatively `ng serve`) is enough to start the application.

+In case you work with VS Code it is highly recommended to at least install the extension _EditorConfig_ to ensure the editor configurations provided within this project are imported into VS Code.

 ## Commands